ISO 13485 Certifications: What They Are and How to Achieve Them

 • Managing supplier controls effectively

-• Aligning complaint handling with regulatory expectations
+• Aligning complaint handling with regulatory reporting

 • Understanding the relationship between ISO 13485 and FDA QMSR